suncoast-devs/handbook/lessons/cs-api-clients/continued.md

 2. We've moved the code for getting a list of all the items to a method `ShowAllItems` - Notice we need to _pass_ it the `token` so we have access to it.
-Also notice that we have to tell the `Main` method to `await` its completion since it is now marked `async.
+Also notice that we have to tell the `Main` method to `await` its completion since it is now marked `async`.
 3. The `client` variable is also moved into `ShowAllItems`.

 ```csharp